enzogebauer/duckling_aleatory_cats_frontend/README.md

 ## About:

 Duckling Aleatory Cats is a app that can show allow you to collect Aleatory cats, see how the space was in important days for your!
-You can also save the pictures in a colection, with a local database.
+You can also save the pictures in a colection, with a local database, dont forget to check the [backend](https://github.com/FernandoSchett/duckling_aleatory_cats_backend).

 In this repository, we did the presentation layer, the frontend off the application and using [API](https://thecatapi.com/thanks) at our backend, users can request an aleatory cat to add to their catsList.